 AERATION FOR CONSTANT FLOW SYSTEMS

 The following Information was provided via DIY Aquaponics.
-These guys are great, I would totally reccomend that you check out thier website for more information.
+These guys are great, I would totally recommend that you check out their website for more information.

 “Building an air flow aeration system is a little labor intensive to build.
 I don’t mean difficult though, just time consuming, but it can’t be beat for creating bubbles over a wide area and oxygenating the water.
 Basically it is very simple.